 There are multitude of rich histories underlying the many Irish surnames in use today.
 The name McCaughen originally appeared in Gaelic as Mac Gafraidh.
 Gafraidh or Gothraidh equates with the English personal name Godfrey.
 Variations that start with the prefix Mac or Mc mean son of Godfrey.

 Early Origins of the McCaughen family

 Important Dates for the McCaughen family

 This web page shows only a small excerpt of our McCaughen research.
-Another 101 words (7 lines of text) covering the years 198 and 1987 are included under the topic Early McCaughen History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 198 and 1987 are included under the topic Early McCaughen History in all our PDF Extended History products and printed products wherever possible.

 McCaughen Spelling Variations

 Numerous spelling variations were revealed in the search for the origin of the name McCaughen family name.
 Before widespread literacy, a person entrusted the proper documentation of his name to the individual scribe.
 As a result, a name was often recorded under several different variations during the life of its bearer.
 Variations found include MacCaffery, MacCaffrey, MacCafferty, MacAffery, MacAffry, MacAfferty, MacGoffrey, MacGodfrey and many more.

 Early Notables of the McCaughen family (pre 1700)

 More information is included under the topic Early McCaughen Notables in all our PDF Extended History products and printed products wherever possible.